What are fleas and ticks?

 Are fleas & ticks dangerous?

 Both fleas and ticks are considered dangerous to human and pet health because they have the ability to spread serious disease.
 Fleas transmit parasitic tapeworms and blacklegged deer ticks have been linked to the spread of Lyme disease.
-Deer ticks and other ticks common in Virginia are known to spread other tick-borne diseases.
+Deer ticks and other ticks common in Virginia yards are known to spread other tick-borne diseases.

 In those who may be allergic to flea and/or tick bites, there is the possibility that red itchy rashes may develop.
 While not serious, they can certainly be uncomfortable.

 In the case of a large flea infestation, animals may become anemic and very weak.
+Along with other residential and commercial pest services, we can help you eliminate dangerous fleas & ticks from your property.

 Why do I have a flea or tick problem?